zavolanlab/zarp/config/README.md

 # Run the workflow on your own samples

-1. Assuming that your current directory is the repository's root directory, create a directory for your workflow run and move into it with:
+1. Assuming that your current directory is the repository's root directory, create [...] and enter it, with:

     ```bash
     mkdir config/my_run